 The Conduit Division provides GIS-based information and analysis to support conduit design engineering and construction initiatives, for external conduit customers, internal City Agencies, City Council, Mayor’s Office, community organizations, and the general public.

-The GIS Section prepares a variety of custom data analysis and maps for interested parties.
-Prior to the release of sensitive conduit data, a GIS License Agreement must be submitted to [email protected].
+The GIS Section prepares a variety of custom data analyses and maps for interested parties.
+Prior to the release of sensitive conduit data, a GIS License Agreement must be submitted to the Conduit GIS Unit.
 Submitting a request to the Conduit GIS Unit, either by phone or email, will require the following;

 - The organizational name, contact info, department, etc.